solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 {{% notice note %}}
 The `body` extraction source has been introduced with **Gloo**, release 0.20.12, and **Gloo Enterprise**, release 0.20.7.
 If you are using an earlier version, it will not work.
 {{% /notice %}}

+Extracting the body is generally not useful when Gloo has already parsed it as JSON, the default behavior.
+The parsed body data can be directly referenced using standard JSON syntax.
+The `body` extractor treats the body as plaintext, and is interpreted using a regular expression as noted below.
+This can be useful for body data that cannot be parsed as JSON.

 An extraction must also define which information is to be extracted from the source.
 This can be done by providing a regular expression via the `regex` attribute.
 The regular expression will be applied to the body or to the value of relevant header.
 If your regular expression uses _capturing groups_, you can select the group match you want to use via the `subgroup` attribute.